se4ai2223-uniba/architectural-style-recognition/models/README.md

 - Training Data (Orignal Dataset - 30 images for each class used for Test Set).
 	- 70% is used as Training Set.
-	- 30% is used as Validadtion Set.
+	- 30% is used as Validation Set.

 Below we report links for dataset and dataset card:
 - <a href='https://www.kaggle.com/datasets/wwymak/architecture-dataset'>dataset link</a>